poorvi1910/Web/ctf_writeups/Bluewaterctf'24.md

 ## Sandevistan
-Giving is a Go app and goal is to exexute /redflag in the server
+Giving is a Go app and goal is to execute /redflag in the server

 ### Concerned source code snippets
 ```